Skip to content

 How Many Races are There?

-There are six races on Saturday, followed by another six on Sunday.
+There are seven races on Saturday, followed by another seven on Sunday.

 Saturday races are all run across 400m.
 On Sunday the starting barrier is then moved further down the track for races run across 600m.